tianhuil/scalatime/Readme.md

 } yield ...

 val x1 = for {
-	v0 <- list
+	v1 <- list
 	...
 } yield ...
 ```
-The higher estimate is when they are nested, i.e.
+The higher estimate is when the additional element is nested, i.e.
 ```
 val x0 = for {
 	v0 <- list1